top of page

 Sichuan red-braised mutton (or beef) with daikon

 Red-braising is one of the oldest cooking techniques in the world.
-Originally thought to have originated in Shanghai, red-braising is a slow-cooking technique with red chili bean paste, Sichuan peppers and soy sauce.
-The resulting stew has deep flavors, very pungent and a beautiful deep red color.
-The slow-cooking concentrates the flavor and the lets them integrate slowly resulting in a wonderful stew.
+Originally thought to have originated in Shanghai, red braising is a slow-cooking technique that combines red chilli bean paste, Sichuan peppers, and soy sauce.
+The resulting stew has deep flavours, is very pungent and has a beautiful deep red colour.
+The slow cooking concentrates the flavour and allows it to integrate slowly, resulting in an excellent stew.

 This stew is no exception.
-Slowly simmered for almost 2 1/2 hours, the stew is a beautiful color, the meat is fork tender and the flavors deep and satisfying.
-I used mutton because of the absence of beef in India, and thought that the stew was excellent with the deeply flavored meat.
-The tender daikon radish adds a contrasting soft bite and nuances to the broth.
-This is a stew that I can have tons of, lip burning, palate numbing, but so good!
+Slowly simmered for almost 2 1/2 hours, the stew is a beautiful colour, the meat is fork tender, and the flavours are deep and satisfying.
+I used mutton because beef is not readily available in India, and I thought the stew was excellent with the intensely flavoured meat.
+The tender daikon radish adds a contrasting softness and nuance to the broth.
+This is a stew that I can have in abundance, lip-burning, palate-numbing, but oh so good!

 Ingredients: